Adult Education Program

 Volunteering

 Volunteers are crucial to the success of this program.
-On average, 35 individuals volunteer 1.5 - 4 hours a week.
-Training is required for all volunteers before entering the classroom.
-If you are interested in being a volunteer, see our volunteer opportunities or contact 413-734-6696 ext.
+On average, 35 individuals volunteer 1.5 – 4 hours a week.
+Volunteers must complete required training before entering the classroom.
+If you are interested in volunteering, see our volunteer opportunities or contact our Education Director, Isabella at 413-734-6696 ext.
 4.